Mr. Page’s Classroom Policies

 9. Professional Dress Wednesdays

 Student will be required to dress professionally each Wednesday unless otherwise informed by their teacher.
 This will be a part of their weekly formative professional skills grade.
+Students must be dressed up on the actual professional dress day (no late/makeup grades).
+They must be completely in professional dress to get the points for it (no partial credit given).

 For the Arts A/V classes (including Video Game Design) the dress code for Professional Dress Wednesdays is the following: